UW-THINKlab/NSF-RAPID-COVID19/README.md

 Now you should be able to run any program in this repository.
 If you notice any missing python package that is needed, please add it to [requirements.txt](requirements.txt).
 Similarly, if you notice any R packages that are missing, add them to the `packnames` list in [installing_packages.py](installing_packages.py).

 ## COVID19_agents
 This folder contains agents that train on `COVID19_env` environments.
-The first is a DQN agent from Stable Baselines ([DQN_simple_SIR.py](COVID19_agents/DQN_simple_SIR.py)).
+As a simple example, there is a DQN agent from Stable Baselines ([DQN_simple_SIR.py](COVID19_agents/DQN_simple_SIR.py)).
 To train this agent and test it on the simple SIR environment, simply run the python script:
 ```console
 $ cd COVID19_agents
 $ python DQN_simple_SIR.py